tenxsoydev/size-matters.nvim/README.md

 		enable = true | false,
 		 -- ms how long a notifiation will be shown timeout = 150,
-		-- depending on the client and if using multigrid, the time it takes for the client to re-render -- after a font size change can affect the position of the notification.
-Displaying it with a delay remedies this. delay = 200,
+		-- the notifications position may be affected by the time it takes for the client to re-render, -- especially when using multigrid.
+To address this, it can be displayed with a delay. delay = 200,
 	}
 	reset_font = vim.api.nvim_get_option("guifont"), -- Font loaded when using the reset cmd / shortcut